steviecoaster/steviecoaster.github.io/_posts/2018-11-20-Being-Cheeky-With-Speech.md

 This was born of a trying to be clever and funny in the Powershell Slack channel last night.
 It ended up working better than expected.
 Want to make a coworker's cheeks turn red?
 Wanna make your significant other roll their eyes at you?
 Don't worry, I've got you covered.

-Save the following to a ps1 file, and enjoy your console telling you random pickup lines from the internet.
+Save the following to a ps1 file, or just copy and paste it into a console, and enjoy your console telling you random pickup lines from the internet.
 And yes folks, apparently there really _is_ an API for everything...

 ```powershell
 Function Invoke-PickupLine {